 If you have to monkey test over the course of days, how do you know what change might have caused the problem? (no offense to monkeys of course)

-The bottom line comes down to this question: > “Have you ever hesitated to make a change in a large system because you had no idea what effects it might have elsewhere in that system?”
+"Have you ever hesitated to make a change in a large system because you had no idea what effects it might have elsewhere in that system?"
 A logical ,well thought out test suit gives you the confidence to make that change.
 If your tests start failing you simply back the change out right then and there and try something else while you have all the context for what you are working on.

 The alternative of waiting days to weeks for unmotivated half qualified monkey testers to find that bug and then wondering which of the 40 change sets checked in during that time might have caused the issue is not one for me.

 And Drew, I take you up on that beer offer brother.
 I am always down for testing out some beer.

 UPDATE: And you want hard numbers?
 Here are some hard number for you.